-These three shows were created and directed by Alison Duddle, and I didn’t play much of a part in them.
-But I wanted to include them here in part to complete the list of Horse + Bamboo productions.
-Also to say a little about Alison’s role within the company.
+These shows were created and directed by Alison Duddle, and I didn’t play much of a part in them.
+I wanted to include them here in part to complete the list of Horse + Bamboo productions, but also to say a little about Alison’s role within the company.
 After the success of Red Riding Hood, Alison wanted to continue with adaptations of traditional tales.
 She was also very keen to pursue the idea of adapting a Moomintroll story for the stage, as we were both big fans of Tove Jansson’s work.
 Alison was continually looking out for possible partners to help achieve this goal.

 In the period following Red Riding Hood, Alison adapted Hans Christian Andersen’s ‘The King and the Nightingale’, although initially we called it The Twittering Machine.
 I worked on the set for this show but otherwise had almost no input.
-I felt that it was potentially a worthy successor to Red Riding Hood.
-Alison, however, was dissatisfied with it and as a result it underwent several major rewrites and redesigns.
+I felt that it could be a worthy successor to Red Riding Hood.
+Alison, however, was dissatisfied with it and so it underwent several major rewrites and redesigns.
 Something similar happened with Hansel & Gretel, her next and third show in the folk tale trilogy.
 Alison worked hard with a team including Jonny Quick, Mark Whitaker, and Aya Nakamura as performers.
 Loz Kaye worked as the Musical Director.
 Jonny designed and made the sets too – but once again it went through several rewrites and redesigns.

 A major change

 Arts Council policies at this time were being radically rewritten and redesigned.
 Funding cuts were creating a more hostile environment for touring theatre companies.
 More drastically, it was made clear that future funding for Horse + Bamboo was only going to be available if it was spent on our building and community programming.
-It was not, repeat not, to be used to write, create and produce further touring shows.
+It was not, we were told, to be used to write, create and produce further touring shows.
 The Arts Council were pretty intransigent about this, and the Horse + Bamboo Board chose not to argue with them.
-This was the chain of events that I had most feared when we moved to the Boo in 1998.
-It was the moment when we took on a venue in addition to the theatre company.
+It was a chain of events that I had most feared when we moved to the Boo in 1998.
+It was the moment when we took on a venue in addition to being a theatre company.

 Alison had managed to achieve one of her dreams during this period, which was to co-direct a medium-scale production of one of Tove Jansson’s Moomintroll stories, which we all loved.
 It wasn’t a straightforward process – an early attempt to work in partnership with Nottingham Playhouse faltered and then completely fell through, largely because the two directors had incompatible visions of how to do this, and couldn’t even agree as to which Moomintroll book would make the best stage adaptation.